smals-belgium/shared-referral-prescription-webcomponent/README.md

 ## Development server

-Run `ng serve:wc:details` for a dev server.
+- Run `ng serve:wc:details` for a dev server.
 Navigate to `http://localhost:4200/`.
 The wc prescription details component will automatically reload if you change any of the source files.
+- Run `ng serve:wc:list` for a dev server.
+Navigate to `http://localhost:4200/`.
+The wc prescription list component will automatically reload if you change any of the source files.
+- Run `ng serve:wc:create` for a dev server.
+Navigate to `http://localhost:4200/`.
+The wc prescription create component will automatically reload if you change any of the source files.

 ## Code scaffolding